-At this very moment, most people in Edmonton are paying more money than they have to on car insurance.
+At this very moment, most people in Edmonton are paying more money than they have should.
 If it's been a few years since the last time you took a close look at your insurance policy, there's a good chance that some of the tips below may help you save money on quality auto insurance in Alberta.

 Top 8 Ways to Save Money on Edmonton Car Insurance